microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/Solution-02.md

 ![ciPipeline](../images/Challenge-02/ciPipeline.png)

+### YAML pipeline

+### Run & Review Results

-1. Run the Build pipeline.
+1. Run the `Build` pipeline.
 This will either be by clicking on the `Save & queue` button or the `Queue` button (depending on if the students have already saved the pipeline).

     ![runBuildPipeline](../images/Challenge-02/runBuildPipeline.png)

-1. Review Build Outputs - confirm that the model and Azure Container Image have been registered in the [Azure ML workspace](https://ml.azure.com/) in respective registries.
+1. Review `Build` Outputs - confirm that the model and Azure Container Image have been registered in the [Azure ML workspace](https://ml.azure.com/) in respective registries.

     ![buildOutputs](../images/Challenge-02/buildOutputs.png)

-1. Verify that a Build artifact was created.
+1. Verify that a `Build` artifact was created.
 Note the name of the artifact as it will be used in the release pipeline.

     ![findBuildArtifact](../images/Challenge-02/findBuildArtifact.png)
     ![nameOfBuildArtifact](../images/Challenge-02/nameOfBuildArtifact.png)